-A Sooke man who pleaded guilty to public mischief and causing unnecessary pain and suffering to an animal after he broke his dog's jaw has been given a conditional six-month sentence, which will be served in the community, and a $100 victim surcharge.
+A Sooke man who pleaded guilty to public mischief under the Criminal Code, and causing an animal to be in distress under the Prevention of Cruelty to Animals Act after he broke his dog's jaw has been given a six-month conditional sentence order B´ÎÔª¹ÙÍøÍøÖ·“ a jail sentence that will be served within the community B´ÎÔª¹ÙÍøÍøÖ·“ as well as a $2,500 fine, $750 victim fine surcharge and a $100 victim surcharge.

 On Thursday, Jan 17, Derek Reid received his sentence after breaking his dog's jaw by kicking it in the chin with steel-toe boots in September 2023, and later lying to police about the incident.